HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 ### C to Neko callback sample

-This is a small example that enable the C code to callback a Neko function.
+This is a small example that enables the C code to callback a Neko function.

-First we define a primitive so that we can register our callback :
+First, we define a primitive so that we can register our callback :

 ```c
 #include <neko.h>